quictls/openssl/README.md

 [report an issue](https://github.com/quictls/quictls/issues), or -- better yet :) --
 make a [pull request](https://github.com/quictls/quictls/pulls).**

+**We encourage everyone to move to using the new QUICTLS project.
+If you support both, we suggest you refer to this as `OldQuicTLS` and the new fork as `QuicTLS`**

 This is a fork of [OpenSSL](https://www.openssl.org) to enable QUIC.
 In addition to the website, the official source distribution is at
 <https://github.com/openssl/openssl>.
 The OpenSSL `README` can be found at